Georges Kopp: Career

-The Soldier

 Spanish Civil War

 In October 1936, Kopp crossed the border from France into Spain and volunteered as an officer for the Republicans by joining the POUM militia column.
 He first saw active service on the Aragon front near Zaragoza, followed by Huesca.

 In December, the POUM militia was absorbed into the Catalan Army and later became the 29th Division.
 George Orwell crossed in to Spain in the same month, joining the 29th Division with Kopp as his brigade commander.
 Orwell describes how his "comandante" (Kopp) led them to the front in January 1937 and the various acts of personal bravery that followed over the next 115 days at the front.
 Orwell and Kopp developed a close working relationship over this period, establishing lasting mutual trust and respect.
 There were inconsistencies in Kopp's account of his background, which Orwell was, uncharacteristically, not aware of at the time.
-Thus, his book on the Spanish War, Homage to Catalonia contains false details on Kopp's past as a 'Belgian officer' and weapon-smuggler who had 'given enverything up' to save the Spanish republic.
+Thus, his book on the Spanish War, Homage to Catalonia, contains false details on Kopp's past as a "Belgian officer' and weapon-smuggler who had 'given enverything up" to save the Spanish Republic.

 Kopp and Orwell left the front late in April 1937 for rest and relaxation in Barcelona and became caught up in Barcelona May Days as Government Guards moved against the Anarchists.
 Kopp risked his life to stop the fighting at the Café Moka, but the ideological war within the republican movement was to end in disaster for Kopp.
 Orwell had been joined in Barcelona by his wife Eileen, who was working with the ILP Contingent of British volunteers attached to POUM.
-It is widely believed that Eileen had a relationship with Kopp at this time, as the Orwells had a "somewhat open marriage".
+Some sources reported that Eileen had a relationship with Kopp at this time, and that the Orwells had a "somewhat open marriage".
+However, Anna Funder, in her 2023 book Wifedom: Mrs Orwell's Invisible Life, reports that although Eileen realised that Kopp was in love with her, his feelings were not reciprocated.

 Orwell returned to the trenches and was shot through the throat by a sniper's bullet, ending his participation in the war.
 Kopp was on hand to help his friend but returned to the front to participate in the Battle of Chimillas.